Thai army rulers rush to placate rice farmers, boost economy

 He said that would be on top of forecast 2 percent growth.
 That is the middle of the range forecast by the NESDB planning agency, which compiles Thailand's GDP figures.

-Prajin, who is also chairman of flag carrier Thai Airways International THAI.BK, said the budget would be on time.
+Prajin, who is also chairman of flag carrier Thai Airways International, said the budget would be on time.

-"This should be positive for the economy in the second half," said Surachai Kositsareewond, an executive vice-president at Bangchak Petroleum Pcl BCP.BK.
+"This should be positive for the economy in the second half," said Surachai Kositsareewond, an executive vice-president at Bangchak Petroleum Pcl.
 "The clearer economic policies should help boost confidence and the private sector is ready to adjust."

 The new government will roll over a cut in the corporate tax rate to 20 percent, which lapses in December, and an extension of the 7 percent value-added tax rate before it reverts to 10 percent in September, Somchai Sajjapong, head of the Finance Ministry's fiscal policy office, told reporters.